chrisaberger/coffee/index.md

 When I first started in graduate school my process for performing/presenting experiments was more of a 'shoot from the hip' approach rather than one that followed a systematic protocol.
 Fortunately, I was taught a systematic protocol that is not only easy to follow, but also easily translates to an experimental outline for a research paper.
 Without further ado,  here is an example of the protocol on a groundbreaking study (spoiler alert: yes, I just needed to be reminded of the scientific method from 5th grade...).

+*Note, the remainder of this post is taken from a document that has been circulated in the [HazyResearch](https://twitter.com/HazyResearch) lab for years.
+It is unclear to me who wrote it, but they should get the credit.*

 ## Hypothesis

 Caffeine makes graduate students more productive.